Identifying and Exploiting Structure in Robot Co-Design: Identifying Landscape Structure

-We first examine if regions exhibit low-dimensional structure using the eigenspectrum decay.
-To compare eigenspectra across regions and tasks, we calculate the cumulative explained variance for each region by dividing each eigenvalue by the sum of all eigenvalues.
-Fig.~\ref{fig:eigenspectrum} shows the resulting eigenspectra.
-We observe a steep rise in the cumulative explained variance, indicating that the first few eigenvectors capture most of the variance in the gradients.
-While there is some variance across regions, this observation is consistent across all evaluated regions and tasks.
-This pattern suggests that \textbf{within a region of the co-design space, the quality varies along a low-dimensional manifold}.
-The quality varies relatively little orthogonal to the manifold, making it unlikely to contain better co-designs.
-This reduces the effective search space from the ambient co-design space to the manifold.
-Therefore, within a region, \textit{focus search along dimensions along which the quality of co-designs varies.}
+We compute the cumulative explained variance in gradients sampled from each region.
+Fig.~\ref{fig:eigenspectrum} shows the mean, minimum, and maximum cumulative explained variance across regions at each eigenvector index.
+We observe a steep rise in the eigenspectrum across tasks, indicating that the first few eigenvectors capture most of the variation in gradients.
+This pattern suggests that within regions of the co-design space, quality varies along a low-dimensional manifold.
+Since quality varies relatively little orthogonal to the manifold, we can reduce the effective search space.
+Therefore, within a region, \textbf{search in dimensions along which the quality varies.}